Crimes Against Humanity in Iran Thrust Into Limelight With Raisi’s Presidential Bid

 April 14, 2017–The candidacy in Iran’s upcoming presidential election of Ebrahim Raisi, who played a leading role in crimes against humanity during the 1980s, is a serious setback for a country striving to rejoin the international community.

-In 1988, Raisi was part of a four-man commission that implemented the extrajudicial executions of thousands of political prisoners.
+In 1988, Raisi was part of a committee that implemented the extrajudicial executions of thousands of political prisoners.
 Current President Hassan Rouhani, Raisi, and the former President Mahmoud Ahmadinejad are considered at present to be the most serious contenders for the presidency, which will be decided in Iran’s elections on May 19.